hrbigelow/opcheck/README.md

 ochan.shape = [8]
 ```

-Much mental effort in building ML models is spent keeping track of *tensor
-shapes*, and how individual dimensions transform from inputs to outputs.
-Some
-dimensions match one-to-one between two inputs, or between an input and and
-output.
-Other dimensions may be simple functions of input dimensions.
-Good
-understanding of tensor operations requires knowing the relationships between
-all of the dimensions of each tensor involved.

-In this repo, I introduce an intermediate concept, and notation for it, to
+In this repo, I introduce an intermediate concept of the *named index group* to
 simplify this dimension-tracking problem.
 Instead of viewing dimensions as
-attributes of tensors directly, introduce a layer of indirection:  let tensors
-have a *signature*, an ordered list of *named index groups*.
-And let these
+attributes of tensors directly, let tensors have a *signature*, an ordered list
-groups each have a *shape*.
-Using this two-step definition, tensor shapes are
+of the named index groups.
+Then, let each group have a *shape*.
+Using this
-still well defined, yet much easier to mentally keep track of.
-It also
+two-step definition, tensor shapes are well defined yet much easier to mentally
-introduces a form of referential integrity \- if two tensors share the same
+track.
+This also introduces a form of referential integrity \- if two tensors
-index group in their signatures, this is a declarative way to establish that
+share the same index group in their signatures, this is a declarative way to
-their sub-shapes must match.
+establish that the sub-shapes must match.

 With this new notation, many (not all) tensor operations may be defined
 mathematically using an adapted form of Einstein summation notation.
 This